Playing With Words – A Mindful Writing Workshop

 • Increased ability to be calm and relaxed

 • Increased control of emotions such as anger and anxiety

 • Fewer feelings of anxiety and low mood

 This course is suitable for beginners, as well as those wishing to gain a fuller understanding of how mindfulness can support living well with pain and illness.
 Mindfulness is a practice originating in Buddhism and supported by neuroscience and psychology; it may be practised by those of all faiths and none.?
 Many of our participants learn new ways to care for their wellbeing and are able to develop positive responses to challenging situations.
 This online mindfulness course is attended via the internet, wherever you are.
 We suggest you find a quiet space where you will be undisturbed.

 Please note, you will be using a computer/laptop, iPad or phone to access each session, and will need a functioning camera and mic.

 For this course to be most effective, we recommend that you attend all six sessions and commit to a daily practice for at least five days each week.
 Creating a stable and strong practice of mindfulness is a habit that needs regular, ideally daily, practice.

 If you know ahead of time that you cannot make a session, then please discuss with your Course Leader so that you can understand the content of the missed session.

-This course is taught over eight Thursday afternoons from 29th April.
-Each class is 2 hours long from 4 – 6 pm BST with a pause for comfort in the middle.
+This course is taught over six Wednesday afternoons from 29th September.
+Each class is 2 hours long from 3.30 – 5.30 pm UK time with a pause for comfort in the middle.